IntelAgir-Research-Group/ECSA-2026-ROS2GreenArch/README.md

   * `ros2_architectural_decisions.csv`: Full mapping of 386 architectural decisions.
   * `ros2_green_decisions.csv`: Subset of 44 energy-related (green) decisions.
   * `ros2_code_mapping_prs.csv`: Links to PRs and code versions (Base/Head SHAs).
-* `/sonarqube`: Static code analysis results for the considered ROS 2 repository versions.
 * `/code`: Source code versions for the identified green decisions:
   * Each subfolder (e.g., `PR 1`, `PR 2`) contains the `before` and `after` versions of the files modified in that specific Pull Request.
-* `/figures`: Distribution charts of architectural decisions by ROS 2 version and category.

----

-## 📊 Classification of Green Decisions
-We classify green decisions into categories reflecting distinct mechanisms that influence energy consumption:
-1. **Communication and Middleware Configuration**: DDS settings, QoS policies, and transport mechanisms.
-2. **Memory Management**: Allocation strategies, buffer handling, and data lifecycle.
-3. **Data Management and Logging**: Storage, logging mechanisms, and serialization (e.g., rosbag/SQLite).
-4. **Node Architecture and Composition**: Intra-process communication and node structure.
-5. **Concurrency and Execution Model**: Multi-threading models, executors, and callback handling.
-6. **Tooling and Visualization Support**: Developer tools for diagnosis and system optimization.

 ---